Moringa

 - Stomach ulcers.

-- Swelling (inflammation) of the stomach (gastritis).
+- Swelling (physical strain) of the stomach (gastritis).

 - Warts.